the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Fetching Data

 Now we're prepared to fetch data from the Hacker News API.
-We will use the native fetch API in JavaScript to perform `componentDidMount()`.
-Before we use it, let's set up the URL constants and default parameters to break the API request into smaller pieces.
+There was one lifecycle method mentioned that can be used to fetch data: `componentDidMount()`.
+Before we use it, let's set up the URL constants and default parameters to break the URL endpoint for the API request into smaller pieces.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~